rbturnbull/orthoflow/docs/source/main/beginner_tutorial.rst

 Report and diagnostics
 ----------------------
-The report provides a comprehensive overview of the results, the analysis settings used and citations of the software used to produce the results. **THIS CAN BE FOUND WHERE??**
+The report provides an overview of the results, the analysis settings used and citations of the software used to produce the results.
+This report is found in the ``results/report.html``

-**EDUCATE USERS ABOUT THE DIAGNOSTICS**

 Output logs
 -----------